amritsingh183/credentialcli/Readme.md

 make binary
 ```

-This will create binaries for Darwin-linux, Linux-amd64, Linux-arm64 in `./out/bin`
+This will create binaries for Darwin-amd64, Linux-amd64, Linux-arm64 in `./out/bin` (same as method 1)

 ## How to run tests